 Key Takeaways

-- Start with services, because you can sell time and skills today with no inventory, no ads, and no software spend.
+- Start with services, because you can sell time and skills today with no inventory, no ads, and almost no software spend.

 - Use “sell before you build” for digital products: validate the outline with a pre-order or waitlist before you create the full thing.